-However, an important question has been raised since the review of \cite{sakai2013}, namely, the origin(s) of WCCC sources, which is still controversial.
-The focus is on how CH$_{4}$-rich ice is formed.
-This means that carbon atoms need to be adsorbed onto dust grains without being locked up in CO molecules. \cite{sakai2008} proposed one possible scenario that shorter collapse times of prestellar cores may produce conditions needed for WCCC sources.
-On the other hand, \cite{spezzano2016} suggested that variations in the far ultraviolet (FUV) interstellar radiation field (ISRF) could produce carbon-chain-rich or COM-rich conditions, based on their observational results toward the prestellar core L1544.
-They found a spatial distribution of $c$-C$_{3}$H$_{2}$ in a region relatively exposed to the ISRF, while CH$_{3}$OH was found in a relatively shielded region.
-In this scenario, the FUV ISRF destroys CO, a precursor of CH$_{3}$OH, leading to formation of C and/or C$^{+}$, precursors of carbon-chain species. \cite{spezzano2020} also found similar trends with observations of $c$-C$_{3}$H$_{2}$ and CH$_{3}$OH toward six starless cores.
-They concluded that the large-scale effects have a direct impact on the chemical segregation; $c$-C$_{3}$H$_{2}$ is enhanced in the region more illuminated by the ISRF, whereas CH$_{3}$OH tends to reside in the region shielded from the ISRF.
+As an alternative scenario, \citet{spezzano2016} suggested that variations in the far ultraviolet (FUV) interstellar radiation field (ISRF) could produce carbon-chain-rich or COM-rich conditions, based on their observational results toward the prestellar core L1544.
+They found a spatial distribution of $c$-C$_3$H$_2$ in a region relatively exposed to the ISRF, while CH$_3$OH was found in a relatively shielded region.
+In this scenario, the FUV ISRF destroys CO, a precursor of CH$_3$OH, leading to formation of C and/or C$^+$, precursors of carbon-chain species. \citet{spezzano2020} also found similar trends with observations of $c$-C$_3$H$_2$ and CH$_3$OH toward six other starless cores.
+They concluded that the large-scale effects have a direct impact on the chemical segregation; $c$-C$_3$H$_2$ is enhanced in the region more illuminated by the ISRF, whereas CH$_3$OH tends to reside in the region shielded from the ISRF.
 Such chemical segregation observed in starless cores may be inherited to the protostellar stage and recognized as the different classes of WCCC protostars and COM-rich hot corinos.
+The feasibility of this scenario is boosted by its ability to explain the data of multiple independent cores.

-Recently, several authors investigated the effects of these factors on the abundances of carbon-chain species and COMs by chemical simulations \citep{aikawa2020, kalvans2021}.
-We discuss their model results in detail in Section \ref{sec:4}.
+In addition, several authors have since presented chemical simulations of the effects of these factors on the abundances of carbon-chain species and COMs \citep{aikawa2020, kalvans2021}.
+We discuss their modeling results in section \ref{sec:4}.